dmd-program/dmd-100-sp18/projects/narrative/hypertext-narrative_civic_imagination_project.md

 ## Brief

-For this project, you will create a fictional, yet **plausible** hypertext fiction with an open-source application called Twine focused on building a better future world, set in the year 2047.
+For this project, you will create a fictional hypertext fiction with an open-source application called Twine focused on building a better future world, set in the year 2047.
+The main goal of this project is to create **plausible**, civic-minded design patterns for improving the future.
 A hypertext fiction is a fictional story that is read by progressing through a series of story nodes containing hypertext links, with each link leading to another node in the story.
 You will follow a design process that will help you generate ideas, create characters and plot, incorporate feedback, and iterate towards a final work.

 ### Tools and materials